gradnerj/Identity_and_SendGrid_Example/README.md

 using WebApp1.Services.Models;
 ```

 Done!
 Run the application and navigate to Login.
-Select Forgot Password and enter your email.
+Select Forgot Password and enter the email of the account you created earlier or an email for an account
+that already exisited.

 ### Technologies